emoncms/emoncms/readme.md

     cp /var/www/emoncms/default.settings.php /var/www/emoncms/settings.php

-Enter your mysql database settings in settings.php
+Enter your mysql database settings and timestore adminkey as copied above in to settings.php

 Launch emoncms in your browser: